EMT to Medical Equipment Repairer: EMT Career Guide

 What Does a Medical Equipment Repairer Do?

-The primary job of a medical equipment repairer is to install, maintain, and repair life-supporting, imaging, and patient care machinery and technology within a hospital or clinic setting.
+Just as it sounds, the primary job of a medical equipment repairer is to install, maintain, and repair life-supporting, imaging, and patient care machinery and technology within a hospital or clinic setting.

-Common responsibilities for medical equipment repairers include:
+Typical responsibilities for medical equipment repairers include:

 - Installing medical equipment